telerik/xaml-docs/controls/radchartview/features/chartseriesprovider.md

 # Dynamic Number of Series (ChartSeriesProvider)

-In this help topic you will learn what mechanism for automatic series generation ChartView provides.
+In this help topic, you will learn what mechanism ChartView provides for automatic series generation.

 * [Overview](#overview)
 * [ChartSeriesDescriptor](#chartseriesdescriptor)